thaihadefi/Travel-Website-Final/README.md

 ### Creating Admin Account

-After first run, you need to create an admin account manually by registering a new account via admin registration page
+After first run, you need to create an admin account manually by registering a new account via admin registration page.

 ## 🔧 Environment Variables